 Sign Up For A FREE Trial of Amazon Prime

 So many people love Amazon (I am one).
-It is a no brainer for me to pay for Amazon Prime each year because I make that back without any issue.
+It is a no-brainer for me to pay for Amazon Prime yearly because I make that back without any issues.
 It is well worth it for me.
-But did you know, if you aren’t a member of Amazon Prime, you can get a FREE month to give it a shot?
+But did you know if you aren’t a member of Amazon Prime, you can get a FREE month to give it a shot?
 Sign up here for one free month of Prime!

 I mentioned Facebook Marketplace a while back to sell things you no longer want, but what if you could also BUY stuff as gifts?
-I just did a check of toys, and there are items STILL in the packaging in my area.
+I just checked toys, and there are items STILL in the packaging in my area.
 Brand new toys at a fraction of the price!

 Also, places like consignment shops and thrift stores will have items with the tags still on.
 I got a friend of mine a gorgeous plum jacket one year for her birthday from Talbots with the tags still on for pennies on the dollar.

-If you aren’t shy, you could get some great deals at these places.
+You could get great deals at these places if you aren’t shy.
 You have to be open to the possibilities.

 Skip The Things You Don’t Really Need

 Honestly.
-Sometimes we get so wrapped up in the joys of the season, that we overspend and buy things we might not need.
-To have a debt free Christmas, we need to keep control of our spending.
+Sometimes we get so wrapped up in the season’s joys that we overspend and buy things we might not need.
+To have a debt-free Christmas, we need to keep control of our spending.
 If you see cute Santa plates, check to see if you have something you can use up this year left from previous years.

-Maybe you have white plates, and you could add a cute (less expensive) napkin instead.
+Maybe you have white plates and could add a cute (less expensive) napkin instead.

-Check out this blog post about all of the things I am NOT buying this Christmas.
+Check out this blog post about everything I am NOT buying this Christmas.